elise-bigdevsoon/big-dev-soon-code-editor/README.md

 Hello to [BigDevSoon](https://bigdevsoon.me/) 👋

-Create an application that provides HTML/CSS/JS tabs for writing and previewing code in real-time.
-Challenge yourself by implementing advanced features such as layout view switching, a code editor with line numbers, and syntax highlighting.
+Create an application that provides HTML/CSS/JS tabs for code.

 ## How to start

-1. Start the project in our [app](https://app.bigdevsoon.me/) to get a feel for it.
+1. Start the project in our [app](https://app.bigdevsoon.me/projects/code-editor) to get a feel for it.
 2. Review the requirements listed below in this README.
-3. Go through the design images on the [project's page](https://app.bigdevsoon.me/projects/code-editor) and import the `.fig` file into Figma to understand the layout and design elements.
+3. Go through the design assets on the [project's page](https://app.bigdevsoon.me/projects/code-editor) to understand the project more.
 4. Clone this repository or use [GitHub Codespaces](https://github.com/features/codespaces) to set up the project environment.
 5. Choose your preferred technology stack and overwrite repository files as needed to set up your project structure.
 We included a few files and the `assets` folder for convenience, extracted from the design.
 6. Begin coding, either using the Freerun mode to work on each card individually or the Speedrun mode to work at your own pace.
 Be sure to follow the guidelines outlined below.